w3f/polkadot-wiki/docs/learn/learn-accounts.md

 :::

 This has some implications when using the Extrinsic menu to perform multisig transactions.
 If the order of the _other signatories_ is wrong, the transaction will fail.
 This does not happen if the multisig is executed directly from the Accounts tab (recommended).
-The Polkadot-JS UI supports multisig accounts, as documented in the [Account Generation page](learn-account-generation.md#multi-signature-accounts).
-You can see this video tutorial for more information about creating multisig accounts, as well as transact with them using both the Accounts and the Extrinsic tabs in the Polkadot-JS UI.
+The Polkadot-JS UI supports multisig accounts, as documented on the [Account Generation page](learn-account-generation.md#multi-signature-accounts).
+You can see this video tutorial for more information about creating multisig accounts, as well as transacting with them using both the Accounts and the Extrinsic tabs in the Polkadot-JS UI.

 ## Decoding Call Data